nginxinc/kubernetes-ingress/docs/content/configuration/global-configuration/command-line-arguments.md

 ### -enable-service-insight

-Enables exposing Service Insight enpoint for Ingress Controller.
+Exposes the Service Insight endpoint for Ingress Controller.
 &nbsp;
 <a name="cmdoption-service-insight-listen-port"></a>